-Although not open yet it is worth driving by the museum.
+Although not open yet it is worth driving by the Qatar National Museum.
 An architectural gem in the making.
 Designed to resemble a desert rose, a geological feature of a Qatar, it will reopen to show the history of the country.

 O is for Oryx